Kitsunebi: Overview

-Also, there was a story in Nagano, where a certain lord and vassal was looking for a place to build a castle.
+Also, there was a story in Nagano in which a certain lord and vassal were looking for a place to build a castle.
 A white fox lit up the path at night and guided the way for them to reach a suitable place for a castle.

-Just as how Masaoka Shiki composed haiku about winter and kitsunebi, they usually appear during the winter, but there have also been examples where they appear in the hot season of summer or in autumn.
+Just as Masaoka Shiki composed haiku about winter and kitsunebi, they usually appear during the winter; but there have also been examples where they appear in the hot season of summer or in autumn.

-There is a theory that kitsunebi is another name for onibi, but usually they are considered separately from onibi.
+There is a theory that kitsunebi is another name for onibi, but usually they are considered separate from onibi.

 Legends by area

 In Ōji Inari

 Ōji Inari of Ōji, Kita, Tokyo, is known to be the head of Inari Ōkami, it is also a famous place for kitsunebi.

 Formerly, the area around Ōji was all a rural zone, and on the roadside there was a big enoki tree.
 Every year, on the night of Ōmisoka, the foxes of Kanhasshū (all of the Kantō region) would gather below the tree, put on uniforms, call on their ranks, and visit the palace of Ōji Inari.
 As the kitsunebi that can be seen on this occasion was quite a spectacle, it is said that the peasants around the area would count their numbers and used that to predict a good or bad harvest for next year.

 From this, enoki trees are also called "shōzoku enoki" (装束榎, "costume enoki"), and it became a well known place, and even became a subject in Hiroshige's work One Hundred Famous Views of Edo.
 The tree withered away in the Meiji period, but a small shrine called the "Shōzoku Inari Jinja" remains next to the former second Ōji tram stop (now in front of the "horibun" intersection point), and the area was previously called Enokimachi (榎町, "enoki town").
 As this area was part of a larger development plan, in 1993, on the evening of the annual Ōmisoka, an event was held called the "Ōji Kitsune's Procession".